simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 __BSL__
 _Mandatory parameter: base ID_
 Opens an overview over the buildings in a concrete base.
 Accessible via the BUILDINGS (formerly “SECTIONS”) button in a concrete BS window.
-Click “DEMOLISH” to destroy a Section, which will not give you any construction resources back as of yet.
+Click “DEMOLISH” to destroy a Section, which will refund some of the resources that went into its construction, depending on its age.
+The possible refunded materials are listed as “Reclaimable materials”.

 __BSC__
 _Mandatory parameter: base ID_